benswift/benswift.github.io/_posts/2019-02-21-dynamic-reimagine-logo.md

 together an interactive version of the logo (because giant vinyl prints are cool, but they don't spin on mouse-over).

-It's made with [clojurescript](https://clojurescript.org), and as always on my blog you can look at the [source](https://github.com/benswift/benswift.github.io/blob/source/_cljs/reimagine_logo/src/reimagine_logo/core.cljs) to see how it works.
+It's made with [clojurescript](https://clojurescript.org) using [Reagent](https://reagent-project.github.io), and as always on my blog you can look at the [source](https://github.com/benswift/benswift.github.io/blob/source/_cljs/reimagine_logo/src/reimagine_logo/core.cljs) to see how it works.
 If you want to really immerse yourself in the thing, there's a fullsreen version [here]({{site.baseurl}}{% link